Parenting siblings of children with autism spectrum disorder

 - Try not to accept aggressive or hurtful behaviour from your child with ASD if you won’t accept it from your other children.

-It can be tempting to ignore behaviour such as hitting or throwing in your child with ASD because this child ‘doesn’t understand’, or it’s just ‘too hard’.
-But your child’s siblings could see this as unfair, and feel resentful or become upset as a result.
+It can be tempting to ignore behaviour like hitting or throwing in your child with ASD because this child ‘doesn’t understand’, or it’s just ‘too hard’.
+But your child’s siblings could see this as unfair, and feel resentful or upset as a result.

 Setting up family roles and responsibilities